Turtle shell clustering: A mixture approach to discriminative clustering with applications to flow cytometry and other data: Results

 Although not included in this analysis, the FlowSOM method proposed by \citet{van2015flowsom} is a prominent clustering method in the analysis of flow cytometry data.
 In FlowSOM, a self-organizing map (SOM) is built and the nodes are grouped via consensus hierarchical clustering \citep{van2015flowsom}.
 This method requires some ad-hoc manual labeling of clusters, therefore there is no clear way for us to implement this objectively, as such, it is not included in our analysis.

 For all tested methods, if any parameter must be selected \textit{a priori}, we test a range of values based on suggestions in the corresponding manuscript.
 For PhenoGraph and the turtle shell, we test $k=15, 25, 45, \text{ and }100,$ provided that $k<\sfrac{N}{2}$; however, in practice we would not recommend using $k=100$ for any of the benchmark clustering datasets due to the potential for an underestimation of $K$.
 For cytometree, we test $t=0.05, 0.1, 0.2, 0.25$ for the normalized AIC threshold.
 We record the best adjusted Rand index (ARI) \citep{hubert85} and the corresponding estimated number of clusters for all methods in Table \ref{tab:res}.
-To compare the robustness of each method to initial parameter values see Figures \ref{k_eff} and \ref{k_eff2}.
+To compare the robustness of each method to initial parameter values see Figures \ref{k_eff}, \ref{k_eff_image}, and \ref{k_eff2}.

 From Table \ref{tab:res}, the turtle shell obtains the highest or second-highest ARI across nearly all tested datasets, with the only exception being the Seeds dataset.
 For this dataset, the turtle shell results in two clearly separated groups, rather than the `true' three groups.
 However, the three-group solution is obtained from some $\lambda_1, \lambda_2$ settings but is not selected by the ASW.
-When a different metric is used, such as the DBCV index \citep{moulavi2014density}, the three-cluster solution is chosen and an ARI of 0.77 is achieved.
-For the Thyroid dataset, the turtle shell obtains three clusters that, when visualized, appear to be very similar to the categorical variable we compare to, with boundary lines drawn slightly differently, resulting in an ARI of 0.63.
+When a different metric is used, such as the DBCV index \cite{moulavi2014density}, the three-cluster solution is chosen and an ARI of 0.78 is achieved.
+This behaviour is unsurprising, as the DBCV index is less sensitive to the irregular cluster shape expected in image data than ASW.
+For the Thyroid dataset, the turtle shell obtains three clusters that, when visualized, appear to be very similar to the categorical variable we compare to, with boundary lines drawn slightly differently, resulting in an ARI of 0.58.
 For all other datasets tested, the turtle shell obtains a high ARI and an appropriate number of clusters.
 This is also true for the flow cytometry datasets, wherein the turtle shell obtains high ARI values on each dataset.
-For the flow cytometry datasets, the only method to obtain a competitive ARI to the turtle shell is the method introduced with the dataset --- PhenoGraph for Levine13 and cytometree for HIPC.
+For the flow cytometry datasets, the only method to obtain a higher ARI to the turtle shell is the method introduced with the dataset --- PhenoGraph for Levine13 and cytometree for HIPC.
 These results reflect the generalizability of the turtle shell to various clustering problems and datasets.